The curriculum is delivered in several ways:

 A minimum of 300 hours (maximum 400 hours) must be completed in a food service rotation.
 Examples of food service facilities are: hospitals, school nutrition programs, non-profit organizations, LTC facilities, and educational institutions.

 A minimum of 300 hours (maximum 400 hours) must be completed in a community rotation(s).
 Examples of community facilities are: WIC, Head Start, Senior Nutrition program, Corporate/Employee wellness, Public Health Department, etc.

-A minimum of 200 hours (maximum 300 hours) must be completed in an area of concentration.
-You will choose one of the following: Nutrition Education & Counseling or Management.
+A minimum of 100 hours (maximum 200 hours) must be completed in an area of concentration.
+You will choose one of the following: Nutrition Education & Counseling, Management, or ICU

 A minimum of 40 hours (maximum 80 hours) must be completed in a Long Term Care (LTC) facility as part of your clinical hours OR your foodservice non-hospital hours.

 - Homework hours are not considered part of the required 1,000 supervised practice hours and all interns are required to complete specific assignments outside of practice hours.

-- The achievement of competencies is documented through the use of Rotation Evaluation Forms that include the Competencies and are referenced to the Required Assignments and Experiences outline, and the concentration areas.
+- The achievement of competencies is documented through the use of Rotation Evaluation Forms.

 - Domain Examinations are taken online in order to assist in preparation of the Registered Dietitian Certification Exam.